 The concept of a project-level Knowledge Management plan is one of the most exciting new ideas to come out of Knowledge Management in the past 5 years.
-It is a device that allows Knowledge Management to be fully embedded into project controls, at the same level of rigour as risk management, or document management.
-It allows the assignment of accountabilities to individual project team members, and allows these accountabilities to be monitored and reviewed.
+It is a governance element, that allows Knowledge Management to be fully embedded into project controls.
+It allows the assignment of KM accountabilities to individual project team members, and allows these accountabilities to be monitored and reviewed.
 Knowledge Management plans allow Knowledge Management to evolve to become a true management discipline; a component part of an integrated project management approach rather than an add-on or an aspiration.

 A Knowledge Management plan is a document for a specific project, department or function, which details;

 Using our proven Knowledge Management Planning methodology, and Knowledge Management plan templates, we will work with your project team to map out the learning and knowledge management they will need to apply in order to deliver success.
 This is documented in a draft KM plan document, for the project team to validate and own.

 The KM plan adds structure, rigour and governance to Knowledge Management within a project, allowing project leadership to be confident that KM will be applied properly.